Inspire-com/candidate-homework/Data_Engineer.md

 ### Questions to answer

-1. Tell me the name of the player who has the highest left-footed (`preferred_foot`), shot_power and free_kick_accuracy
+1. Tell me the name of the player with the highest combined shot_power and free_kick_accuracy who happens to be left-footed
 2. Get me the roster (list of player names) for each team
-3. BONUS: For each player that has been a member of more than 3 teams, tell me the player name, the team name, number of matches they have played for each team
+3. For each player that has been a member of more than 3 teams, return the player name, the team name, and the number of matches they have played for each team

 ---